The main difference between a blind flange and a Spectacle Blind Flange is where they are used and how isolation is achieved.

 Application Criteria

-- Match the flange material to the fluid type for compatibility and corrosion resistance.
+- Match material to the fluid and corrosion mechanism (chlorides, sour service, caustic, erosion).

 Safety and Maintenance